nsip/sif-xml2json/README.md

 ## Notes

-* If sifxml2json is being run remotely, set the URL `localhost` to the machine's IP address .
+* If sifxml2json is being run remotely, set the URL `localhost` to the machine's IP address.
+* You can modify `port`, `service name` and `service version` in config.toml.
 * The SIF version parameter (URL param `sv`)can be set to the supported SIF data model versions '3.4.2', '3.4.3' ...
 '3.4.8.draft'.
 * Wrapper parameter (URL param `wrap`): if there is a (non-SIF-object) single wrapper root in the XML file you wish to covert, add the `wrap` parameter.